Chicken Pesto Zucchini Noodle Salad

 To make this salad Paleo, make Basil Vinaigrette with homemade vinaigrette to replace this dressing.

 This recipe created by Kalyn.

 Amount Per Serving: Calories: 287Total Fat: 16gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 73mgSodium: 1267mgCarbohydrates: 8gFiber: 1gSugar: 5gProtein: 28g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 South Beach Diet / Low-Carb Diet Suggestions:

-Chicken Pesto Zucchini Noodle Salad is suitable for any phase of the South Beach Diet and most other low-carb diet plans.
+Chicken Pesto Zucchini Noodle Salad is suitable for any phase of the original South Beach Diet and other low-carb diet plans.
 For South Beach and low-carb diets, be sure to choose a vinaigrette with less than 3 grams of sugar per serving, the lower the better.
 The salad can be made with basil vinaigrette instead pesto and that would make it Whole 30 or Paleo.